 Diwali, a five day festival from India, celebrates light over darkness, and good over evil.
-The origins of the festival are tied to the Ramayana, epic poem of Prince Rama’s victory over the demon Ravana.
+Origins of the holiday are tied to the Ramayana, epic poem of Prince Rama’s victory over the demon Ravana.

-The festival a time for families be together, make offerings to the goddess Laksmi and god Ganesha, enjoy special holiday foods (mithai), light oil lamps, and watch the night sky illuminated with spinning wheel fireworks.
+The festival is a time for families be together, make offerings to the goddess Lakshmi and god Ganesha, enjoy special holiday foods, light oil lamps, and watch the night sky illuminated with spinning sparklers and fireworks.

 Prince Rama and Demon King Ravana

 In the Ramayana, Prince Rama is an incarnation of the Hindu god Vishnu.
 Rama, his wife Sita and his brother Lakshmana are exiled from their kingdom for fourteen years, and go to live in darkest Dandaka forest.

 While Rama is away chasing an enchanted golden deer, Sita is kidnapped by the ten-headed demon king Ravana.
 Rama goes off to rescue Sita, calling upon monkey king Hanuman and his monkey army for assistance.

 In the final battle, Rama shoots arrow after arrow from his magic bow, until the demon king and forces of darkness are defeated.

 When Rama returns to his kingdom with Sita, they are guided by oil lamps, lighting the way home.